Asymptotic Consistency of $\alpha-$R\'enyi-Approximate Posteriors

 Observe that the second term in the expression for $\mathcal{F}_2(q)$ is just $(\alpha-1) D_\alpha(p(\theta|\nX)\|q(\theta))$.
-Like with the ELBO lower bound, evaluating this upperbound only involves expectations with respect to $q(\theta)$, and only requires evaluating $p(\theta,\nX)$, the unnormalized posterior distribution.
+Like with the ELBO lower bound, evaluating this upper bound only involves expectations with respect to $q(\theta)$, and only requires evaluating $p(\theta,\nX)$, the unnormalized posterior distribution.
 Optimizing this upper bound over some class of distributions $\mathcal Q$, we obtain the {\it $\alpha$-R\'enyi} approximation.
 As noted before, standard variational Bayes, which optimizes a lower-bound, tends to produce approximating distributions that underestimate the posterior variance, resulting in predictions that are overconfident and ignore high-risk regions in the support of the posterior.
-We illustrate this fact in Figure~\ref{fig:1} below that reproduces a result from~\cite{LiTu2016}.
-The true posterior distribution is an anisotropic Gaussian distribution and the variational family consists of isotropic (or mean field) Gaussian distributions.
-Standard \klvb, represented by the green curve titled $(\alpha = 0)$, clearly fits the mode of the posterior, but completely underestimates the dominant eigen-direction.
-On the other hand, for large values of $\alpha$ (the teal shows $\alpha \to +\infty$), the $\alpha$-R\'enyi approximate posterior matches the mode and does a better job of capturing the spread of the posterior.
-The figure also presents results for the $\alpha = 1$ (or EP) and the $\alpha \to -\infty$ cases.
-As an aside, we observe that our parametrization of the R\'enyi divergence is different from~\cite{LiTu2016}, where the upper-bounds considered in this paper emerge as $\alpha \to -\infty$.
+We illustrate this in Figure~\ref{fig:1} below that reproduces a result from~\citet{LiTu2016}.
+The true posterior distribution is an anisotropic Gaussian distribution and the variational family consists of isotropic (or mean-field) Gaussian distributions.
+Standard \klvb, represented by the curve $\alpha = 0$, clearly fits the mode of the posterior, but completely underestimates the dominant eigen-direction.
+On the other hand, for large values of $\alpha$ (shown as $\alpha \to +\infty$), the $\alpha$-R\'enyi approximate posterior matches the mode and does a better job of capturing the spread of the posterior.
+The figure also presents results for the $\alpha = 1$ and the $\alpha \to -\infty$ cases.
+As an aside, we observe that our parametrization of the R\'enyi divergence is different from~\citet{LiTu2016}, where the upper-bounds considered in~\citet{LiTu2016} this paper emerge as $\alpha \to -\infty$.

-We note, furthermore, that in tasks such as model selection, the marginal likelihood of the data is of fundamental interest~\cite{grosse2015sandwiching}, and the $\alpha$-R\'enyi upper bound provides an approximation that complements the VB lower bound.
-Recent developments in stochastic optimization have allowed the $\alpha$-R\'enyi objective to be optimized fairly easily; see~\cite{LiTu2016, dieng2017variational}.
+We note, furthermore, that in tasks such as model selection, the marginal likelihood of the data is of fundamental interest~\citep{grosse2015sandwiching}, and the $\alpha$-R\'enyi upper bound provides an approximation that complements the VB lower bound.
+Recent developments in stochastic optimization have allowed the $\alpha$-R\'enyi objective to be optimized fairly easily; see~\citet{LiTu2016} and \citet{ dieng2017variational}.

-\subsection{Large sample properties}
+\subsection{Large Sample Properties}